-- mitigating localized flooding. - harvesting stormwater to offset potable water use for outdoor use. - providing water to surrounding landscapes. - reducing non-point source pollutant loads and erosion. - increasing rainfall and runoff infiltration into soils.

-- recharging groundwater.

-- preserving and improving natural wildlife and habitat.

-- beautifying surrounding streetscape.

-- reducing heat-island effect.

-- improving the health of the local watershed.
+- mitigating localized flooding. - harvesting stormwater to offset potable water use for outdoor use. - providing water to surrounding landscapes. - reducing non-point source pollutant loads and erosion. - increasing rainfall and runoff infiltration into soils. - recharging groundwater. - preserving and improving natural wildlife and habitat. - beautifying surrounding streetscape. - reducing heat-island effect. - improving the health of the local watershed.

 The LID options described herein and referenced within the "Greater Phoenix Metro Green Infrastructure Handbook, Low-Impact Development Detail for Alternative Stormwater Management (Reference 24)" shall be considered conceptual by both their design, construction, and implementation.
 Alternative methods of design, construction and implementation may be proposed which meet the design and engineering requirements of the Property.
 These alternative methods shall be considered equal where overall design intent is generally achieved with the proposed alternative method and final design and construction details included in the final improvement plans.
 Certain LID options may be implemented at a major infrastructure level versus the more granular site plan or subdivision plat level.
-Due to this circumstance and the variables associated with the varying scale of proposed improvements at the site plan or subdivision plat level, LID options shall be implemented as described hereafter.
+Due to this circumstance and the variables associated with the scale of proposed improvements at the site plan or subdivision plat level, where LID is proposed within a subdivision plat or site plan submittal, the requirements to implement LID shall have been met for that phase of development as shown within the subdivision plat or site plan submittal.